 Thank you for your interest in CSC2.
 The 2018 company is now concluded.
 We will post new information for the 2019 company and begin auditions in Fall 2018.
 Stay tuned to this page and our audition page for more details.

 In the spring, CSC2 actors will work as a cohort, learning form a diverse cast of peers, to perform one of Shakespeare’s plays for a middle and high school audience at the Carling-Sorenson Theater at Babson College in Wellesley, MA.
-These performances may be supplemented with participation in classroom visits, workshops, and post-show talkbacks for attending schools.
+These performances, CSC’s Stage2 series may be supplemented with participation in classroom visits, workshops, and post-show talk backs for attending schools.
 In addition to rehearsal and performance, CSC2 will also convene as a group led by CSC’s Associate Artistic Director to review techniques in heightened language, then meet weekly to workshop classical monologues with these topics in mind.

 During the summer, CSC2 will perform with our equity company in small and ensemble roles for CSC’s signature presentation of Free Shakespeare on the Boston Common.
 Each member of CSC2 will also be assigned an understudy role within this productions.
-In addition, as part of a summer mentorship program, CSC2 actors will work with our Apprentice Company of undergraduate-level actors by leading workshops in heightened language, and facilitating weekly monologue coaching sessions.
+In addition, as part of a summer mentor ship program, CSC2 actors will work with our Apprentice Company of undergraduate-level actors in workshops in heightened language, and by facilitating weekly monologue coaching sessions.

-Macbeth at Babson College in Wellesley.
-Rehearsals begin April 9th with performances from May 24 through June 1.
-This production will be performed by CSC2 and consist of six student matinees and one community performance.
-Rehearsals will run Mon-Thurs, 6pm-11pm and Sundays, 12pm-6pm
+Romeo & Juliet at Babson College in Wellesley: This production will be performed by CSC2 and consist of six student matinees and one community performance.
+Rehearsals will primarily run Mon-Thurs, 10am-4pm starting April 16 with a final performance on May 31.

-Richard III: Free Shakespeare on the Boston Common.
-Rehearsals begin June 19 with performances from July 17 through August 5.
+Cymbeline: Free Shakespeare on the Boston Common.
 Rehearsals will typically be scheduled Tuesday through Sunday.
 A daily call will be sent to all actors the night before.
 This show will rehearse at Babson College in Wellesley with technical rehearsals and performances outdoors on the Boston Common in the heart of the city.
 CSC2 actors have the option to earn 7 EMC points for their work on this production.
-Each member of CSC2 will also understudy at least one role in Richard III.
+Most members of CSC2 will also understudy at least one role in Cymbeline.

 Questions?
 Email [email protected]